-Senator Martinez used her position as a state senator to advocate for affordable housing, expanding health care access and ensuring seniors and the disabled populations receive proper care.
-Also, she is a strong champion for Illinois’ children; working on initiatives to keep children safe and annually hosts a Family Wellness and Back to School Fair, where children received health screenings, dental checkups, immunizations, and backpacks filled with school supplies.
+As a state senator, Clerk Martinez used her position to advocate for affordable housing, expanding health care access, and ensuring seniors and the disabled populations receive proper care.
+She is a strong champion for Illinois’ children; working on initiatives to keep children safe and annually hosts a Family Wellness and Back to School Fair, where hundreds of children received health screenings, dental checkups, immunizations, and backpacks filled with school supplies every year.

-Senator Martinez is a tireless advocate of programs designed to improve the quality of education for youths in Illinois, including the Grow You Own Teacher initiative, an effort that placed 1,000 teachers in low-income, hard-to-staff Illinois public schools by offering forgivable student loans to paraprofessionals, parents and other community leaders who wish to become teachers.
-She has also worked to support the Golden Apple Scholar Program, which placed highly qualified teachers in the state’s hard-to-staff schools.
+A tireless advocate of programs designed to improve the quality of education for youth in Illinois Clerk Martinez fought for the Grow Your Own Teacher initiative, an effort that placed 1,000 teachers in low-income, hard-to-staff Illinois public schools by offering forgivable student loans to paraprofessionals, parents and other community leaders who wish to become teachers.
+She also supported the Annual Golden Apple Scholar Program, which places highly qualified teachers in the state’s hard-to-staff schools.

-Senator Martinez’s involvement with the Illinois Legislative Latino Caucus, including as past Co- Chairwoman, gave her a platform to work on initiatives that are important to minorities.
-She championed a law allowing people who are not comfortable speaking or understanding English, as well as those who have trouble hearing, to be aided by an interpreter in the court room.
-Another law she sponsored ensured that all health care facilities treating Medicaid patients in managed care plans must develop and implement language services.
+Clerk Martinez’s involvement with the Illinois Legislative Latino Caucus, including previously serving as a Co-Chair, gave her a platform to work on initiatives of importance to minorities.
+She championed a law allowing people who a not comfortable speaking or understanding English, as well as those who have trouble hearing, to be aided by an interpreter in the court room.
+Another law she spearheaded ensured that all health care facilities treating Medicaid patients in managed care plans must develop and implement language services.